-Yolanda is in her 5th year at IEEE.
+Yolanda started her career at IEEE in 2007.
 Formerly, she was a Production Editor for IEEE eXpress Conference Publishing, a Production Designer for IN New York Magazine, and also served as the Graphics Manager for Rutgers Center for State Health Policy.

 Yolanda proudly holds a B.A. from Mason Gross School of the Arts at Rutgers University, with a concentration in Graphic Design.
 She also completed a Mini Masters in Human Computer Interaction (HCI) and User Experience Design (UXD) at Rutgers University in June 2009.

 Yolanda works with the Digital Innovations Team in an effort to improve the overall IEEE Digital Presence.
 She also plays an integral part in the IEEE.org redesign efforts.
 In addition, she also works closely with IEEE employees to ensure digital elements adhere to the IEEE Visual Identity Guidelines.

 Yolanda previously attended the User Interface 13 Conference (2008) and was a member of AIGA, the professional association for design.
 She is also a member of IXDA (Interaction Design Association) and UPA (Usability Professionals Association).

 Daivee started her position as Digital Experience Analyst with IEEE in November 2008, having completed her Master of Science in Information Systems degree from Drexel University, Philadelphia in September 2008.
 She is originally from Mumbai, India, where she completed her Bachelor’s in Electronic and Instrumentation Engineering from the University of Mumbai.
 She also completed a Mini-MBA in Digital Marketing from Rutgers University in June 2013.

 Prior to working at IEEE, she worked at SAP, Pennsylvania as a User Experience Researcher and Technical Analyst, and brings expertise in digital usability, analytics, and user research related to online mediums, digital statistical tools, and content management systems.

 Her specialization in Human Computer Interaction helps her analyze and measure digital site usability through various qualitative and quantitative user research methods.
 She also provides recommendations and training to various IEEE digital groups on topics related to usability, user experience, and digital analytics.